joepickrell/gwas-pw/README.md

 17. chunk: the internal numerical identifer for the segment this SNP falls in

 -[output].MLE contains the estimated regional prior probabilites of each model (same as in [output].segbfs.gz)

+###Options###

+-i [file name] name of the input file, in the format described above

+-phenos [string] [string] names of the phenotypes, such the the Z scores are in columns labeled Z_[pheno1] and Z_[pheno2]

+-o [string] stem for names of output files

+-bed [file name] gwas-pw splits the genome into approximately independent blocks.
+To input these blocks from a .bed file, use this option.
+We recommend using the bed files available from https://bitbucket.org/nygcresearch/ldetect-data

+-noprint don't print the Bayes factors

+-k [integer] as an alternative to spliting the genome into blocks based on the bed file, input the number of SNPs per block.
+If neither -k or -bed is specified, this defaults to blocks of 5,000 SNPs

+-cor [float] if the two GWAS were performed using overlapping cohorts, use this flag to specify the expected correlation in summary statistics under the null (defaults to zero)